simo1c/GateMeClass/tutorial/readme.md

 ```

 <p align="justify">
-To select the parameter GMM_parameterization (V or E), it can be useful to graphically explore the variance of the expeceted Gaussian components underlie the distribution of each marker:
+To select the parameter GMM_parameterization (E or V), it can be useful to graphically explore the variance of the expeceted Gaussian components underlie the distribution of each marker.
+Ideally, E can be used when the Gaussian components are supposed to be
+ with equal variance and V otherwise.
 </p>

 ```